CrimsonDevil333333/Activity-Logger/README.md

 **Activity-Logger** is a cross-platform desktop utility that tracks user activity — such as key inputs and active window changes — and logs this data for productivity insights or diagnostics.

-It works silently in the background with a modern **system tray icon** interface, providing quick access to logs and the option to gracefully exit the app.
+It works silently in the background with a modern **system tray icon** interface, providing quick access to logs, screenshots, and options to gracefully exit the app.

 The project is built in Rust for performance and efficiency and supports **Windows**, **Linux**, and **macOS** platforms with platform-specific integrations.